raphael-proust/useri/README.md

-    opam install tsdl useri             # tsdl backend opam install js_of_ocaml useri      # js_of_ocaml backend opam isntall tsdl js_of_ocaml useri # all backends
+    opam install tsdl useri             # tsdl backend opam install js_of_ocaml useri      # js_of_ocaml backend opam install tsdl js_of_ocaml useri # all backends

 If you don't use `opam` consult the [`opam`](opam) file for build instructions.